How are Village Roads projects put out to bid?

 Bidding Process

 RCOC utilizes a national portal, BidExpress, to bid all of its road projects, including the Village projects.
 BidExpress is an open portal, available to any contractor interested in bidding on RCOC projects.
-(One doesn’t need to be a contractor to open an account in BidExpress - residents can register for a free account.)
+(One doesn’t need to be a contractor to open an account in BidExpress - residents can register for a free account, see below.)
 The process:

 • RCOC posts “request for bid” for the project in BidExpress.
 The request for bid includes: